eternaldensity/Sandcastle-Builder/README.md

 ### 1.8
 - Don't lose ninja stealth if it's already 0 (and thus ignore forgiveness)
 - VITSSÅGEN, JA! stats corrected: no more missing space!
+- Nonbreaking space between buy and number
+- Togglable Glass Ceilings are now Action (yellow) and untogglable are Alert (red)

 ### 1.75
 - Tool purchases show up in the log